epetela51/RockPaperScissors/README.md

-This README is for a Rock Paper Scissors game which is part of the first Javascript project in The Odin Project.
+This README is for a Rock Paper Scissors game which is part of the first Javascript project in The Odin Project!